houseabsolute/ci-perl-helpers/README.md

 are not present when running tests.
 This means there's a better chance of discovering missing prereqs.

-The Pipeline itself has two stages.
+The Pipeline itself has several stages.
 The Build stage contains a single job.
 This job checks out your source and generates a tarball from it using your build tooling.
 The helper tools can detect the use of dzil or minilla, and will use them when appropriate.
 Otherwise the tools fall back to using your `Makefile.PL` or `Build.PL` and executing `make dist` or `./Build dist`.
 The resulting tarball is saved as a pipeline artifact.

+Then there is one test stage for each of the supported operating systems, Linux, macOS, and Windows.
+These stages have several jobs.
+One of these jobs generates a matrix of test jobs based on the parameters you provide.
+Each entry in the matrix turns into a separate job for a specific configuration.

-The test stage contains one or more jobs, each of which tests your distribution on a single platform and version of Perl.
-It downloads the tarball created in the Build stage, extracts this, and then executes it's `Makefile.PL` or `Build.PL`, as appropriate.
-The tests are run using [`prove`](https://metacpan.org/pod/distribution/Test-Harness/bin/prove).
+These matrix jobs download the tarball created in the Build stage.
+It extracts this tarball and executes the contained `Makefile.PL` or `Build.PL`, as appropriate.
+The tests are then run using [`prove`](https://metacpan.org/pod/distribution/Test-Harness/bin/prove).

-If you asked for coverage testing, then the appropriate `HARNESS_PERL_SWITCHES` environment variable settings are used to invoke [`Devel::Cover`](https://metacpan.org/pod/Devel::Cover).
-All of the coverage output is saved as a build artifact.
+If you asked for coverage testing, the appropriate `HARNESS_PERL_SWITCHES` environment variable settings are used to invoke [`Devel::Cover`](https://metacpan.org/pod/Devel::Cover).
+All of the coverage output is optionall saved as a build artifact.
 Some coverage reporters also upload the report directly to a code coverage service.
 Finally, the test output from `prove` is turned into JUnit XML and uploaded as a set of test results, which lets you see a more detailed view of test failures in the Azure Pipelines screen for each CI run.

 ## Todo Items